f7q/aspnet-core-identity-id4/readme.md

 //in Configure method - replace app.UseAuthentication with app.UseIdentityServer();
 ```
-6. dotnet run to check your work compiles and runs
+3. dotnet run to check your work compiles and runs

-### Hooking up a 'real' database
+### Hooking up our 'real' database

 1. Edit Startup.cs to use postgres
 ```csharp
 var connectionString = Configuration["IdentityConnection"];